top of page

 Ages: 4 to 7

-At the youth level, effort is the major metric that is used to assess wether a student is eligible for promotion.
-If a young child is able to preform the required combinations and techniques at an age appropriate level they will be eligible for the Belt Test and Rank Promotion.
-This is the foundational requirement because proper effort allows for continued and greater development over time.
+At the youth level, effort is the primary metric employed to determine a student’s eligibility for promotion.
+If a young child can execute the necessary combinations and techniques at an age-appropriate level, they will be eligible for the Belt Test and Rank Promotion.
+This serves as the foundational requirement, as consistent and enhanced effort facilitates continuous development over time.

 Junior & Senior Ranks